LosCommodore/Enigma/README.md

-# Enigma
-Enigma Simulator
+# Enigma Simulator

--> siehe infos.md
+A simple enigma simiulator written in python, just for fun :)